 Why being cohesive is so important

-At AWA, we know through our research into the productivity of knowledge workers (carried out in partnership with the Centre for Evidence Based Management – CEBMa) that social cohesion is strongly correlated with the performance of teams, as is trust.
+At AWA, we know through our research into the productivity of knowledge workers (carried out in partnership with the Center for Evidence Based Management – CEBMa) that social cohesion is strongly correlated with the performance of teams, as is trust.
 If we know each other as people, know what each other knows, care about each other and look out for each other, then we are more likely to trust each other and work productively together.
 And vice versa – if someone has demonstrated that they can be trusted not to let you down, your trust in them will encourage you to get to know them better, and so on.

 That said, the desire for cohesion is not simply about productivity and performance (although of course as a business that is extremely important).
 The other important factor is that our team is comfortable enough to share their knowledge and skills with other members of the team, for the good of all and for AWA.
 Being social is an important aspect of working well at home.

 For example, if I am working on a project and I need some advice from other members of the community who have perhaps been in the same situation before – I want to be able to reach out and ask for input, even though the other people aren’t involved in my project.
 There is, on the surface, nothing “in it” for them – so why should they spend their time helping me?
 That is what we see in so many organisations that are organised in silos and where people are focused solely on silo targets and objectives.